Internal Grant Programs

 A formal letter of support, speaking to the nature of the project, the qualifications of the student, and the faculty member's role in working with the student must be submitted by the Faculty Sponsor prior to the proposal deadline.
 Proposals submitted without a faculty endorsement will not be reviewed for consideration.

-New for 2012-13: Student projects involving any kind of off-campus travel must follow the KSC Student Travel Guidelines, and complete the Student Travel Pre-Approval form.
+Student projects involving any kind of off-campus travel must follow the KSC Student Travel Guidelines, and complete the Student Travel Pre-Approval form.
 The travel must be approved prior to any grant funds being released.

 Several resources are available to assist students in their proposal preparation.
 These resources include: